 Tweak Windows registry editor

-Press Windows + R, type regedit and hit the enter key to open windows registry editor.
+Press Windows + R, type regedit and hit the enter key to open the windows registry editor.

-- Then first backup registry database and navigate to the following key
+- Then first backup the registry database and navigate to the following key

 - HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management,